-AP Source: Peppers returns to Panthers; Adams added too
+AP Source: Busy Panthers bring back Peppers, Munnerlyn

 CHARLOTTE, N.C.
-(AP) -- After eight years, Julius Peppers is returning home to play for the Carolina Panthers.
+(AP) -- After eight years, Julius Peppers is returning home to play for the Carolina Panthers - and he'll be joined by a few other free agents, too.

 The Panthers agreed to terms on a contract Friday with Peppers, said to a person familiar with the negotiations.
 The person spoke to The Associated Press Friday on condition of anonymity because the move hasn't officially been announced.